Drone Awards 2019: Winners and finalists

 Our service is the fastest in the market.
 The whole conversion process takes place on our infrastructure, so you're not required to install any software for the conversion either.
 And always remember TheYouMp3 is 100% free.

-Best smartphone Camera 2016:
+Best smartphone Cameras 2019

 Image Composite Editor - Free from Microsoft

-Microsoft Image Composite Editor is an advanced panoramic image stitcher.
+Microsoft Image Composite Editor (ICE) is an advanced panoramic image stitcher.
 Given a set of overlapping photographs of a scene shot from a single camera location, the application creates a high-resolution panorama that seamlessly combines the original images.
 The stitched panorama can be shared with friends and viewed in 3D by uploading it to the Photosynth web site.
 Or the panorama can be saved in a wide variety of image formats, from common formats like JPEG and TIFF to the multiresolution tiled format used by Silverlight's Deep Zoom and by the HD View and HD View SL panorama viewers.
 Source: Microsoft Research

 Imaging Resource's New Comparometer